schmiatz/hyperbridge-relayer/README.md

 # What does this Repo?
-This Repo contains an ansible Playbook, that will install a Hyperbridge Node on your Ubuntu 22.04 Server.
+This Repo contains an ansible Playbook, that will install Docker on your Ubuntu 22.04 Server, that will create a Hyperbridge-Relayer Container on your Machine.

 # How to use this Playbook?